Welcome to Buckshaw Nursery class!!

 Phonics (Letters and Sounds)

 All the children in Nursery class take part in a short phonics session every day.
 Phonics at this early stage is designed to help children to listen attentively, enlarge their vocabulary, speak confidently to adults and children, identify sounds in the environment initially then move on to discriminating sounds in everyday words, reproduce sounds in words clearly and in order and finally use sound-talk to segment the sounds in spoken words.

 We assess children and their development through the year and record this in each child’s learning journey.
-Your child has a communication book which needs to be in nursery every session that they attend.
-If parents could please familiarise themselves with the attached ‘Magic Moments’.
-So that we can create a profile for your child as a ‘whole person’ as opposed to only the child we see at school, please comment on any achievements from home to add to your child’s profile.
+If parents wish to share any ‘Wow’ moments or special experiences with us in Nursery you can send a photograph/message via Class Dojo.
+This will enable us to create a profile for your child as a ‘whole person’ as opposed to only the child we see at school, please comment on any achievements from home to add to your child’s profile.
 The learning journeys will always be on display in nursery, if any parents wish to access their child’s learning journey, please ask a member of staff.

 Ways to Help Your Child